Jovanni-Sanchez/Jovanni-Sanchez/readme.md

 <h3> I'm a Nobody!!</h3>
     <ul>
 <li> 🎵 Checkout my playlists and what music I listen to <a href="https://open.spotify.com/user/31hnk265gaue64zclw326f2gdjfa">here</a>.
-<li> 🎵 Alternatively, I have what I'm current Listening to on the right of this table.
+<li> 🎵 Alternatively, you can view what I'm currently listening to on the right side of this table.
       </ul>
     </td>
   <td>